kmaaallen/simon-game/documentation/manualTesting/manualTesting.md

 ### Result
 I initially wanted the sequence to replay after a time of inactivity and did attempt to develop some code to this effect.
-However I realised if the player had left the game and it continued to play sound and lights not only might it be irritating, but it might run down the devices battery.
+However I realised if the player had left the game and it continued to play sound and lights not only might it be irritating, but it might run down the device battery.

 I decided not to implement this fix at this time and come up with an alternative solution.